Articles

 1. Jesus acted on his troubled spirit.

-When something doesn’t sit right with us, we often make excuses for someone else’s behavior.
-But Jesus didn’t do that.
+When something doesn’t sit right, we often make excuses for someone else’s behavior.
+Jesus didn’t do that.
 His troubled spirit prompted him to action.

 Right before he instituted the first Lord’s Supper, John 13:21 says, “…He [Jesus] was troubled in his spirit, and testified, Truly, truly, I say to you, one of you will betray me.”